rhomobile/rhomobile-docs/eb/en/edge/api/Log.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description

-<p>Define exclude parameters log filter(for security reasons) &ndash; parameter names separated by comma.
+Define exclude parameters log filter(for security reasons) - parameter names separated by comma.
 It works when user tries to put in log string containing json / urls.
-Default value is &ldquo;&rdquo; (empty).
-For example, if user set excludeFilter=&ldquo;password&rdquo;, then tries to put in log this string: &ldquo;{"user&rdquo;:&ldquo;alex&rdquo;,&ldquo;password&rdquo;:&ldquo;abcdef&rdquo;,&ldquo;sessionid&rdquo;:123456}&ldquo;, "abcdef&rdquo; will not appear in log.</p>
+Default value is "" (empty).
+For example, if user set excludeFilter="password", then tries to put in log this string: "{"user":"alex","password":"abcdef","sessionid":123456}", "abcdef" will not appear in log.
 ####Access